Syritx/chat-application/README.md

-# unity3d-cube-renderer
+# chat-application
-a custom made cube renderer in unity3d
+a prototype for a chat app created using multithreading and sockets in python